karthik-d/rna-protein-autoencoder/README.md

 Cell surface proteins and messenger RNA (mRNA) expression are coupled via a highly complex co-regulatory network which is nearly intractable analytically.
 Cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq) enables high-throughput profiling of both the mRNA and surface proteins expression in single cells, giving new possibilities to study mRNA-protein linkage at finer granularity.

-In this project, we investigated the connection between the paired mRNA and surface protein modalities in CITE-seq data via a simple AutoEncoder neural network architecture.
-We formulate this problem as a regression task where single-cell mRNA expression is taken as input to predict surface protein expression level.
-In all, the AutoEncoder model achieves elementary level of prediction performance in linking paired mRNA and surface proteins profiles with **0.4 pearson correlation** agreement between the predicted and measured protein expression levels; the architecture has the potential to be used in studying the complex regulation of protein expression.
+To investigate the connection between the paired mRNA and surface protein modalities in CITE-seq data, we formulate this problem as a regression task where single-cell mRNA expression is taken as input to predict surface protein expression level.
+In all, the trained AutoEncoder model achieves elementary level of prediction performance in linking paired mRNA and surface proteins profiles with **0.4 pearson correlation** agreement between the predicted and measured protein expression levels; the architecture has the potential to be used in studying the complex regulation of protein expression.

 ## Quick links.